Campus Improvement Plan

 Evaluation Data Sources: Campus calendar and newsletters

-Strategy 1: Our campus will continue with year 3 reboot of PBIS with our campus expectations centered around Responsibility, Inclusion, Striving for results, and being Engaged (RISE), which are also aligned with Core Characteristics.
-Grade levels will have incentives to display Core Characteristics.
+Strategy 1: Our campus will renew PBIS with our campus centered around Responsibility, Inclusion, Striving and being Engaged (RISE).
+The new PBIS committee will align with T-2-4 Ready Graduate for every child with grade level incentives to display Core Characteristics.

 Title I: